bholligan/bholligan.github.io/_posts/2016-07-27-hollywood.md

   2. Iterate through each genre page to get the list of top 100 films in each genre
   3. Iterate through each film's page to retrieve data for that particular film.

 Data from each movie was stored in a dictionary, where the keys corresponded to eventual column names of the data frame.
 The dictionary of each movie was appended to a list with the dictionaries of all the movies.
 The biggest plight that I faced when running my script was caused by missing data leading to errors.
-I learned the value of error logger and try/except clauses to help identify and resolve the origin of any issues.
+I learned the value of setting up an error logger and using try/except clauses to identify and resolve any issues.
 Below is the simple error handling style I employed.

 ```python
 try: